-You wouldn’t use a grader to dig a ditch.
-You wouldn’t use a scalpel to set a broken arm.
+You wouldn’t use a grader to dig a ditch or a scalpel to set a broken arm.
 You use the right tool for each job.
 The same holds true in business lending.
 Today, there are many different types of financing vehicles for small businesses.
 Your job as a savvy entrepreneur is to match your business funding need with the most effective option.
 This can be confusing, to say the least.
 And terribly time-consuming.
 But we’re here to help.
 The first thing your UCS business lending partner will ask is, why do you need money?
 Among other things, you can borrow to:

 - Purchase commercial real estate

 - Purchase equipment and supplies

 - Hire more staff